fjall-rs/fjall/README.md

 ## Durability

 To support different kinds of workloads, Fjall is agnostic about the type of durability your application needs.
 After writing data (be it, `insert`, `remove` or committing a write batch), you can choose to call `Keyspace::persist` which takes a [`FlushMode`](https://docs.rs/fjall/latest/fjall/enum.FlushMode.html) parameter.
 By default every 1000ms data is fsynced *asynchronously*.
+Also when dropped, the keyspace will try to persist the journal synchronously.

 ## Multithreading, Async and Multiprocess